 Eventie aims to help students at the University of Michigan browse and connect with organizations that interest them on campus.

 The current methods of finding clubs on the University of Michigan’s campus are frustrating.
 Students run into out-of-date websites, past Facebook events, and inactive social media accounts of many organizations on campus, hindering the ability to join these clubs or attend their events.

-Currently, tools like Maize Pages, Facebook and the Michigan App offer somewhat of a bridge to connect organizations and students, but nothing is intuitive, up to date, or accurate.
+Currently, tools like Maize Pages, Facebook, and the Michigan App offer somewhat of a bridge to connect organizations and students, but nothing is intuitive, up-to-date, or accurate.
 There is also no way of filtering school organizations by student interest on any existing platform.

-We want to create a single application that consolidates all campus club information and events to allow students to find clubs based on their interests and stay in the loop for meetings and events.
+The goal is to create a single application that consolidates all campus club information and events to allow students to find clubs based on their interests and stay in the loop for meetings and events.
 This will hopefully remediate the disparity between a student and the many on-campus clubs the University of Michigan has to offer.

 • Unclear how events are organized by default